Emergency First Aid for HeatstrokeSkip to the navigation

 - Remove the person's unnecessary clothing, and place the person on his or her side to expose as much skin surface to the air as possible.

-- Cool the person's entire body by sponging or spraying cool—not cold—water, and fan the person to lower the body temperature.
-Watch for signs of rapidly progressing heatstroke (below).
+- Cool the person's entire body by sponging or spraying cold water, and fan the person to help lower the person's body temperature.
+Watch for signs of rapidly progressing heatstroke, such as seizure, unconsciousness for longer than a few seconds, and moderate to severe difficulty breathing.

 - If a child has stopped breathing, begin rescue breathing.